davidakpele/apollo-router/NOTES.md

 ## Overview
-This document details the Rust implementation of Apollo Federation composition functions ported from the Node.js reference implementation.
-The core functionality validates and merges GraphQL subgraphs into a federated supergraph schema.
+- This document outlines the implementation of core Apollo Federation composition logic in Rust, mirroring the functionality of the Node.js reference (compose.ts).
+The primary goal is to validate, merge, and finalize a supergraph schema from multiple subgraphs.

 ## Objective
 - Port the core composition logic from the Node.js implementation (compose.ts) to the Rust implementation